 Policyholders must also be aware of the “No Pay, No Play” law.
 This law restricts uninsured drivers from claiming non-economic damages, such as pain and suffering, even if the other driver is at fault, with the goal of encouraging all drivers to maintain insurance.

-If the at-fault driver in a crash is uninsured or underinsured, consulting an experienced attorney is vital.
+If the at-fault driver in a crash is uninsured or underinsured, consulting an experienced car accident lawyer in Missouri is vital.
 They can help navigate these limitations and exceptions, ensuring that the injured party’s rights are protected.

 Protecting Your Rights With a Missouri Uninsured Motorist Accident Law Firm